Psychoanalysis: Childhood origins

 Freudian theories hold that adult problems can be traced to unresolved conflicts from certain phases of childhood and adolescence, caused by fantasy, stemming from their own drives.
-Freud, based on the data gathered from his patients early in his career, suspected that neurotic disturbances occurred when children were sexually abused in childhood (i.e. seduction theory).
-Later, Freud came to believe that, although child abuse occurs, neurotic symptoms were not associated with this.
+Freud, based on the data gathered from his patients early in his career, suspected that neurotic disturbances occurred when children were sexually abused in childhood (i.e., seduction theory).
+Later, Freud came to believe that, although child abuse occurs, neurotic symptoms were not always caused only by this.
 He believed that neurotic people often had unconscious conflicts that involved incestuous fantasies deriving from different stages of development.
 He found the stage from about three to six years of age (preschool years, today called the "first genital stage") to be filled with fantasies of having romantic relationships with both parents.
 Arguments were quickly generated in early 20th-century Vienna about whether adult seduction of children, i.e. child sexual abuse, was the basis of neurotic illness.
 There still is no complete agreement, although nowadays professionals recognize the negative effects of child sexual abuse on mental health.

 The theory on origins of pathologically dysfunctional relationships was further developed by the specialist in psychiatry Jürg Willi (* 16 March 1934 in Zürich; † 8 April 2019) into the Collusion (psychology) concept.
-The concept takes the observations of Sigmund Freud about the narcissistic, the oral, the anal and the phallic phases and translates them into a two-couples-relationship model, with respect to dysfunctions in the relationship resulting from childhood trauma.
+The concept takes the observations of Sigmund Freud about the narcissistic, the oral, the anal, and the phallic phases and translates them into a two-couples-relationship model, with respect to dysfunctions in the relationship resulting from childhood trauma.